Rhydymwyn Nature Reserve , 17 Nant Alyn Road, Rhydymwyn, near Mold, Flintshire, CH7 5HQ (Restricted Access)

 Grid Reference: SJ 204 667

-To access the reserve you must a member of the Friends of Rhydymwyn Valley or the Rhydymwyn Valley History Society
+To access the reserve you must be a member of the Friends of Rhydymwyn Valley or the Rhydymwyn Valley History Society

 Rhydymwyn village lies on the Mold to Denbigh bus route.
 The reserve is served by many flat, surfaced roadways.
 There is also an off-track woodland trail, which is undulating with some steeper sections, steps and bridges.
 Walking boots are recommended.